 1. The project qualifies for a Department of the Army, Portland District Regional General Permit for Stream Habitat Restoration (NWP-2007-1023);

-2. ;

-2. A qualified professional (a registered professional engineer, or staff of NRCS, the county, or fisheries, natural resources or water resources agencies) has provided a feasibility analysis and certification that the project was designed to keep any rise in the base flood levels as close to zero as practically possible given the goals of the project;

-3. No structures would be impacted by a potential rise in the flood elevation; and
+2. The project does not result in a potential rise in the flood elevation;

+3..
+A Conditional Letter of Map Amendment (CLOMR) is applied for and approved by the Federal Insurance Administrator for any rise in the base flood levels, and the requirements for such revision as established under Volume 44 of the Code of Federal Regulations, section 65.12 are fulfilled; and

 4. An agreement to monitor the project, correct problems and ensure that flood carrying capacity remains unchanged is included as part of the local floodplain development approval

 8.24.250 Floodplain Development Standards for Construction